 Fundamentals of Human Resources Management

-This intensive, hands-on seminar will give you a solid overview of all aspects of HR.
+This intensive, Live Online Seminar will give you a solid overview of all aspects of HR.

 How to Build a High-Performing Team Using the MBTI® Tool and Type

 Understand the key components to working effectively as a team.

 Instructional Design for Trainers

 Do your trainers create valuable programs, from task analysis to learning objectives and module design?

 For virtual or remote teams to succeed, the team leader must successfully apply special insights and techniques to guide performance and work relationships.